rjungemann/cacophony/README.md

 * Presentation
 * Sampler with pitch, velocity, key-on, and key-off
 * OSC parameters for basic synth
-* Mutex for event handlers instead of copying list?
 * A way to lock BPM so I can integrate looper later
 * LiSa-based class with granular playback
 * Use LiSa-based class as basis of looper